 You must show:

-- You planned your finances believing you were eligible for the extra benefits, OR you used them to buy something you would not have otherwise.
+- You planned your finances believing you were eligible for the extra benefits, or you used them to buy something you would not have otherwise.

 Some examples of harm:

-If DSHS gave you medical care it now says you were not eligible for, you may have gotten medical help you would not otherwise.
+- If the agency gave you medical care it now says you were not eligible for, you may have gotten medical help you would not otherwise.

 You must show two things to meet this element:

-(1) You cannot afford to repay the overpayment.
-Tell the judge your income and expenses.
 Make a list of all your expenses to show you need all your income to keep up a very basic level of living.
 The list should show you spend all your income on necessities such as shelter, food, clothing, toiletries, household maintenance and operations, and transportation.
 If your reasonable expenses use up all your income, you cannot afford to repay the overpayment.

-Point out to the judge that you gave DSHS the correct info.
+Point out to the judge that you gave the agency the correct information.
 You had no reason to know you were not eligible for the extra benefits.

-Tell the judge it is DSHS’s responsibility, not yours, to determine eligibility and make sure mistakes do not happen.
-You did your part in reporting info, changes, and so on.
-DSHS should do its part.
+Tell the judge it is the agency’s responsibility, not yours, to determine eligibility and make sure mistakes do not happen.
+You did your part in reporting information, changes, and so on.
+The agency should do its part.

 Visit Northwest Justice Project to find out how to get legal help.